dragon66/icafe/README.md

-icafe
+ICAFE
 =====

-Icafe is a Java library for reading, writing, converting and managing images.
+ICAFE is a Java library for reading, writing, converting and managing images.

 Reading format support:
 ----------------------